-Talking not only involves use of words and sentences, but also incorporates other powerful communication attributes that significantly enhance the context, meaning and interpretation of the words and sentences used.
+Talking not only involves use of words and sentences, but also incorporates other powerful communication attributes that significantly enhance the context, meaning, emphasis and interpretation of the words and sentences used.

 This is the exact reason I simply cannot tell someone how to “write” joke — particularly one that would get laughs on stage.
 It would be no different than someone asking me what the best flip flops to use for jogging are.

-None of those sorts of things has any bearing at all when it comes to producing stand-up comedy material that will get the laughter results a comedian desires.
+None of those sorts of things has any bearing at all when it comes to producing stand-up comedy material that will get the laughter results a comedian really wants.

-Related Article: Want A Comedy Coach To Read Your Stand-up Material?
+Related Article: Want A Comedy Expert To Read Your Stand-up Material?
 Read This First

 Talking is easier than writing, remember?
 You should already know that from first hand experience because it was “talking” and the laughter results you got from “talking” that drove you to consider taking a shot at stand-up comedy in the first place, right?